CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 1: Load Balancing and Model Routing.md

     ![](./media/outputs-e1t1.png)

 14. Run the **Test the API using a direct HTTP call** cell to send multiple requests to the APIM endpoint.
-Observe the response headers, specifically x-ms-region to verify which Azure AI Foundry backend region handles each request.
+Observe the response headers, specifically x-ms-region, to verify which Microsoft Foundry backend region handles each request.
 This demonstrates APIM's load-balanced pool behavior in action.

       ![](./media/ex1-t1p7.png)